whonor/NewsTorch/README.md

 ## Dataset Preparation

-The dataset preparation is divided into two steps: downloading the dataset and preparing the dataset.
+The dataset preparation is divided into two steps: downloading the dataset and preparing the dataset by running the python files in the dataset_download_prepare file.

+For example, dowload and prepare the MIND dataset in the following order:
+<pre><code>
+python download_mind.py
+python MIND_dataset_prepare.py
+</code></pre>

 ## How to Run